Applying for an STP direct entry post

 When STP opens for applications and you have registered on Oriel, log into your account.
 To search for a vacancy click the vacancies tab on the homepage and under the training programme option select ‘Scientist Training Programme’ and under post type select ‘Healthcare Science – Direct Entry’.
 Do not select the ‘Healthcare Science – In-service’ option as this is only for current NHS employees who have been nominated by their employer for an approved post.
 As a direct entry applicant you cannot apply for the in-service vacancies.
 Once you find the correct vacancy select ‘Apply’.

-Check opening and closing dates
+Check opening and closing dates and times

-There are multiple opening and closing deadlines that applicants need to be aware of, for different stages of the recruitment process.
+There are multiple opening and closing deadlines and times that applicants need to be aware of, for different stages of the recruitment process.
 You will need to check the website on a regular basis throughout the application process for the most recent updates as things are subject to change.

 The Situational Judgment Test has its own opening and closing dates.
 If this is the first time you have taken the Situational Judgement Test, you will receive an email with confirmation of your account login details before the test window opens.